Purple Loosestrife

 As many other attractive invaders, Purple Loosestrife also arrived via garden centres that stock the plant as an ornamental.

 Purple Loosestrife thrives in wet areas, such as brackish or fresh standing water, including marshes, stream banks, pond edges, ditches, irrigation canals and lake or river shorelines.
-It prefers full sun, but can also tolerate partly-shaded conditions.
+It prefers full sun, but can also tolerate partly shaded conditions.

-Purple Loosestrife seeds are extremely small and abundant; they can be dispersed by the wind , or travel in waterbodies, so it is common to see new infestations appear downstream of established ones.
-Its seeds are also spread by birds and wildlife, and pollinated by bees.
+Purple Loosestrife seeds are small and abundant; they can be dispersed by the wind, or in water.
+Seeds are also spread by birds and wildlife.
+Purple Loosestrife is also spread through the horticultural trade, and pollinated by bees.

 Ecological: